 Our Experimental Garden is dedicated to research, mostly during the active growing season, yet sometimes for long-term phenology studies.
 Researchers use this space, located just outside the research greenhouses, when they want to grow their plants under natural environmental conditions.
 This garden contains 12 self-contained beds designed for flexible usage.
 Some of the present uses include various research trials, propagation of plants for the botanical gardens, and outplanting plants produced by the seed bank.

-For further information on research opportunities, contact Dr. Ian Spooner, Director of Research, K.C.
+For further information on research opportunities, contact Sarah Hines, Research Manger, K.C.
 Irving Environmental Science Centre.

 Environmental Study at Acadia